Transformation

 ~~~

-Let’s apply these Bible verses about not complaining to our lives.
+Let’s apply these Bible verses about speaking positive words to our lives.
 I invite you to join our family in a frustrating situation, and we’ll draw four applications from these Scriptures.

-Practical Applications of These Bible Verses About Not Complaining
+Practical Applications of These Bible Verses About Speaking Positive Words

 We put the trip to camp on the calendar and crossed off the white boxes with eager expectation.
 Winter felt like it might never end, and we all needed something to look forward to.
 I was desperate for some space to step back and take a break from the everyday grind.